Avi702/avneet-michael-messaging-backend/README.md

 # Messaging Application Backend

 This is the backend for a messaging application project that I'm working on with Avneet Aurora and Mohnish Pothineni.
-I'm developing the backend, and they're developing the frontend.
+This fork has some of Avneet's logic on endpoints and testcases.

 For the frontend, please see [the corresponding repository](https://github.com/Avi702/messaging-application-frontend).